 High-sugar diets can also cause issues with leptin, your satiety hormone.
 When leptin doesn’t work properly (called leptin resistance), you never feel full.
 That’s a recipe for overeating.

-5 Ways to Stop Craving Sugar
+5 Ways to Reduce Sugar Cravings

-Now that you know a few of the most common contributors to sugar cravings, you can take steps to stop the cravings.
+Now that you know a few of the most common contributors to sugar cravings, you can take steps to lessen the cravings.
 It may be uncomfortable for a while, but getting out of our comfort zone is an essential part of implementing healthy changes in our lives.
 Try these tips:

 #1: Stop eating refined sugar

 I know, this tip is obvious.
 But if you continue to eat sugar, you will continue to crave it.
 Sugar can be addictive, just like caffeine or nicotine.
 The more you consume, the more you crave it.

 Note: when you stop eating refined sugar, you may experience sugar withdrawal symptoms like headaches, mood swings, and insomnia.
 This is your body crying out one last time for its “drug”.
 This is not a reason to give up.
 Check out Tyler’s blog on the topic here.